 Types of tooth fillings

-Composite Fillings can be expertly matched to the color of the surrounding teeth, providing you a natural aesthetic result.
-Composite resin, a mixture of plastic and glass, is bonded directly into the cavity and hardened with a special light.
-Composites are also used for cosmetic improvements of the smile by changing the color of the teeth or reshaping disfigured teeth., and is also sometimes referred to as bonding.
-Many fillings that use bonded composite resins will typically last over 10 years.
-They are a safe, attractive and affordable solution for a number of dental problems. the tooth.
+Porcelain fillings are bonded directly to the tooth.
 The advantage of porcelain crowns is that they can be matched to the color of the surrounding teeth, and are resistant to staining.
 The material is also very durable, similar to that of gold and amalgam fillings.
 The cost is similar to a gold filling.

 The tooth filling procedure

 Your dentist will first use a local anesthetic to numb the area.
-Next, the decayed tooth structure removed.
-Once the decay has been removed, the dentist will prepare the space for the filling by cleaning the cavity of bacteria and debris, and then placing the filling material.
-After the filling is put in place, the tooth will be custom-fitted to your bite and polished.
+Next, the tooth will be examined and the decayed tooth structure removed.
+Once the decay has been removed, the dentist will prepare the space for the filling by cleaning the cavity of bacteria and debris.
+If your dentist notices that the decay is close to the tooth’s root, they will place a liner into the cavity (usually made of composite resin) that will seal and protect the nerve.
+After the filling is put in place, the tooth will be cleaned and polished.

 Fillings that use bonded composite resins will typically last over 10 years.
 They are a safe, attractive and affordable solution for a number of dental problems.